abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 ### M.S.
 Project @University of Idaho:

-MS Thesis title: *Evaluating the combination of reflectances and three-dimensional point cloud from drone imagery for detecting forest insect damage*
+MS Thesis title: *Combining multispectral and three-dimensional data from drone imagery to detect forest insect damage: an evaluation of a novel approach in the northern Rocky Mountains*

 Project description: My current M.S. research project focuses on evaluating methods of detecting forest insect damage and mortality using Unmanned Aerial Systems (UAS)-derived data products in conifer forests of the western United States.
 I am particularly interested in the utlity of UAS photogrammetry based point cloud data derived from Structure for Motion (SfM) for the classification and characterization of tree damage of a UAS mission area.